saratarekg/Trip-Genie/README.md

 - Flights, hotels, and transport should be in one component on the homepage. </br>
 - Graph in admin dashboard takes a long time to load. </br>
 - The color of the 'flag inappropriate' in admin activities is different from itineraries. </br>
+- You can still see the booking screen for  an Itinerary even if the booking is closed if you select the date from the calendar </br>

 </details>